tenacityteam/tenacity/CONTRIBUTING.md

 * There are four different tiers for platform support: Tier 1, Tier 2, Tier 3, and Tier 4.
   * **Tier 1** support is where the platform is officially supported.
   * **Tier 2** support is where the platform is not officially supported but has **community support**.
-    * In terms of support, main developers/contributors can attempt to answer support requests regarding Tier 2 platform builds, although support is not guaranteed.
+    * In terms of support, main developers/contributors can (and may) attempt to answer support requests regarding Tier 2 platform builds, although support is not guaranteed.
    * **Tier 3** support is where the platform is **partially supported**.
    * **Tier 4** support is where the platform is not supported at all.
-Platform support might be discussed, so check the Discussions or the Discord server for more info.
+Platform support might be in discussion, so check the Discussions or the Discord server for more info.
+Additionally, there might have been support for a Tier 4 platform, but was since dropped for various reasons.
      * In some cases, platforms in Tier 4 support might've been supported at one point but support was dropped for various reasons.
+* Note that Tier 1 is the only tier where binary releases are guaranteed.
+Tiers 2 and 3 might have binary releases, but they are not guaranteed.

 ## Translation